NehaDadhich/nehasFoodWorld/recipes/kadai-paneer.md

 *Kadai Masala*
 - In a pan, add the coarinder seeds, cumin seeds and dry red chillies.
 Roast them for 2 to 3 minutes.
 - Add the black pepercorns and roast for 2 to 3 minutes.
-- Turn off the flame and empty the spices in
+- Turn off the flame and empty the spices in a container.

-*Tempering*
+- Once they have cooled down, powder them finely.
+- Kadai Masala is ready.

+*Onion Tomato Puree*\
+*Note:* &nbsp; Personally I don't like the flavour of raw onion and tomato puree.
+So this is an additional step.
+However if you enjoy that flavour just puree onion and tomatoes separately.
+Use ginger garlic paste.
+While making the curry, cook the onion puree and ginger garlic paste before tomato puree.
-- In a pan, add the oil.
-Once the oil is hot, add the mustard seeds and let them crackle.
+- In a pan, add the oil and once it has heated.
+- Add the chopped onion, ginger and garlic.
+Cook till onions have turned translucent.
+- Add the chopped tomatoes and cook till tomatoes are soft.
+- Empty the contents in a plate and let them cool down.
+Puree them as a thick paste.

+*Curry*
+- In a Kadai or wok or sauce pan, add 2 tablespoon oil.
-- Then add the cumin seeds and let them crackle.
+- Once the oil has heated, add cumin seeds and let them crackle.
-- Then add the curry leaves, split black lentils and the remaining roasted gram dal.
-Stir it for 2 to 3 minutes.
+- Then add the dry fenugreek leaves and stir it once.
+Add the prepared puree.
-- Add the chopped green chillies and stir for 2 to 3 minutes.
-The green chillies will get crispy, therefore the spice will be reduced.
-But feel free to reduce the green chillies based on your preference.
+- Add 1 tablespoon of prepared Kadai Masala.
+Increase the quantity of Kadai Masala as per your preference.
+(Store the remaing Kadai Masala in an air tight container.
+It can be used again or it can be used to spice up other curries).
-- Add the poha and stir for 5 to 8 minutes.
+- Add tumeric powder, red chilly powder and salt to taste.
+- Stir the curry and let it cook. *Note:* &nbsp; If you are using a Kadai or Wok, curry can get burnt easily so keep an eye.
+- Once the curry is boiled.
+Turn the flame off.
+- In a separate pan, add 1 tablespoon oil and butter.
+- Toss the onion, capsicum and tomatoes in the pan until crispy and onions turn golden but make sure vegetables are not soft as the essence of Kadai Paneer is crunchy bite of vegetable.
+- Finally, toss the paneer too till they turn slightly golden.
+- Add a pinch of Kadai Masala to the tossed ingredients.
-- Squeeze the lemon and add sugar.
-Cook for 2 to 3 minutes.
+- Add the tossed ingredients to the cooked curry and reheat for a few minutes.
-- Add the chopped coriander.

-Poha is ready to be served.
-Enjoy it hot.
+Kadai Paneer is ready.
+Garnish it with chopped ginger and corainder.
+Serve it with rice or your favourite bread.